by Brian A. Wilkins

-When I read all the reviews on that RateMyProfessor site, it’s nauseating.
-All the entitled, young Millennials and Gen Z kids on that RateMyProfessor website linked herein are just whining.
-Journalism is truth, accuracy and proofreading (which is where I failed in my 301 article).
+I read all the reviews on that RateMyProfessor site linked above.
+It’s nauseating.
+All the entitled Millennials and Gen Z kids on the site are just whining.
+Journalism is truth, accuracy and proofreading.
+The latter is what cost me an “A” in my 301 article.
 Christia is cool and taught me a lot; and she can teach you a lot.
-Listen to her.
 She wouldn’t still be there after all these years if she’s not effective.
 Christia has been in media for a long time and has watched the metamorphosis live in living color.

 The Civil Rights Movement, “colored” restrooms, share-cropping, and segregated schools are terms seldom associated with Phoenix, Arizona.
 Cities such as Birmingham, Alabama, and Jackson, Mississippi likely come to mind when those terms are mentioned in conversation describing the unfortunate past of the United States.
 But 80 years ago this fall, Phoenix Colored High School opened, as the population of African Americans and the resentment towards them being here, increased simultaneously.

 Arizona officially became a state on Feb.
 14, 1912 and immediately began enforcing segregation in public schools.
 Phoenix had a population of fewer than 15,000 people at the time and less than one percent of that population was African American.